Flansburg Banner

 In 1925, at the age of 19, John met Vera Stoner, who was only 16 at the time.
 The two met at a play party, and John would frequently ride horseback to visit her.
 Shortly thereafter, the couple married.

-Their daughter, my grandmother, Bonnie Lou Stahlman, was born in 1929.
+Their daughter, my grandmother, Bonny Lue Stahlman, was born in 1929.
 Seven months after her birth, the stock market crashed in New York, signaling the start of the Great Depression.
 During this difficult time, John worked hard to hold on to his farm, but like many farmers of the era, he ultimately lost it.
 John, a hardworking man, took on various jobs to support his family, including hauling salt and cattle.
 Like many during the Great Depression, John worked for the Works Progress Administration (WPA), where he helped build roads and bridges in Oklahoma.

 My great-great-grandfather on my mother's paternal side, David Elmer Nelson, was born in Indiana in 1848, and married Mary Ann Perfect in 1868, shortly before they moved to Iowa.
 They had eight children, the youngest being my great-grandfather, William Andrew Nelson, born in Iowa in 1881.
 William, who worked as a butcher, married Alta May Bryan in 1902 after moving to Moscow Flats, Oklahoma in 1901, where he met Alta, whose family had recently relocated from Kansas.
 William and Alta also had eight children, and around 1910, the family moved to Mutual, Oklahoma, where William continued working as a butcher until his death from a heart attack in 1947.